OttieOtter

 The Window at Chisos Mountains

-The hike back to the park store was considerably warmer.
-The temperature was beginning to rise rapidly and we were glad to be finishing our hike instead of starting it.
-We passed a few hikers getting a late start, thinking they will regret not getting on the trail earlier.
+The hike back to the park store was remarkably warmer.
+The temperature was rising rapidly; we were glad to be wrapping up our morning hike.
+We passed a few hikers who were getting a late start, thinking they might regret not hitting the trail earlier.

 We knew we were getting closer to the end of The Window Trail as we saw Casa Grande Peak get larger with every step.